-Category Risk Area/Weakness Action to be Delivered in Behaving with Integrity and Ethics; Openness and Engagement; and Determine Interventions.
-Clarity required over 'decision making' framework and procedures, including how evidence is collected that shared values guide decision making.
-(OPCC and Force) 2019/20 and Beyond Decision Making framework and procedures to be considered.
-2019/20 Update: Partly Complete - OPCC away days have considered the purpose and values of the OPCC and also the Nolan principles.
+Category Risk Area/Weakness Action to be Delivered in 2019/20 and Beyond Behaving with Integrity and Clarity required over 'decision Decision Making framework and procedures Ethics; Openness and Engagement; and Determine making' framework and procedures, including how to be considered.
+Interventions. evidence is collected that shared values guide decision making.
+(OPCC and Force) 2019/20 Update: Partly Complete - OPCC away days have considered the purpose and values of the OPCC and also the Nolan principles.
 This has been supplemented by clarification of role profiles and portfolios for the Executive Team.

 The revised meeting structure within the Force and between the OPCC will need time to 'bed in' to determine its effectiveness.
 2020/21 Update: Partly Complete - The revised meeting structure within the Force and between the OPCC is working effectively.
 Revisions to the governance arrangements for internal OPCC meetings have been reviewed and recommended changes will be adopted from Quarter 2 of 2021/22.
-In addition, the Agendas for formal OPCC Pohaving with Integrity, and Protocols for Partnership working meetings will now state that attendees ensure decisions and discussions at the meeting support the values of the OPCC.
-Behaving with Integrity and Ethics; Openness and Engagement; and Determine Interventions.
+In addition, the Agendas for formal OPCC meetings will now state that attendees ensure decisions and discussions at the meeting support the values of the OPCC.
+2021/22 Update: Complete - the new governance arrangements for internal OPCC meetings Behaving with Integrity and Ethics; Openness and Engagement; and Determine Interventions.
 Protocols for Partnership working to be established; to include how values are embedded and evidenced.
-(OPCC and Force) Partnership working protocols to be developed.
+(OPCC and Force) have been concluded.
+Partnership working protocols to be developed.
 2019/20 Update: Ongoing - Formal protocols yet to be established.
 Carry forward to 2020/21 Action Plan.
 2020/21 Update: Ongoing - a number of existing partnership arrangements (such as S22a Agreements, Memorandum of Understanding, Information Sharing Agreement) include such protocols.
 Current and future arrangements will be reviewed to ensure consistency and completeness in approach.
 Furthermore, in line with the development of the OPCC meeting's agenda to address values and ethics, this will be expanded to encompass partnership meetings too.
-Determine Interventions; and Risks and Performance.
-Performance Management Framework and Measures for the Police and Crime Plan yet to be finalised.
-(OPCC and Force) Performance Management Framework and Measures to be finalised for the Police and Crime Plan and evidence of corrective action (where necessary) provided.

-2019/20 Update: Ongoing - Significant progress and reporting to governance boards.
-Format due to be finalised.
-Carry forward to 2020/21 Action Plan.
-2020/21 Update: Complete - Performance management and monitoring arrangements are in place, for robust reporting to the Commissioner and the Police and Crime Panel.
+2021/22 Update: Complete - the new governance arrangements for internal OPCC meetings have been concluded and the protocols for partnership working embedded.
 Determine Interventions.
 Business Plans do not demonstrate consideration of 'Social Value'.
-(OPCC and Force) Consideration should be given to embedding the concept of 'Social Value' across the OPCC and Force.
-2019/20 Update: Ongoing - Both the Commissioning Framework and Procurement Strategy consider the wider social elements and provide the main general commitment to social value.
+(OPCC and Consideration should be given to embedding the concept of 'Social Value' across the OPCC and Force.
+Force) 2019/20 Update: Ongoing - Both the Commissioning Framework and Procurement Strategy consider the wider social elements and provide the main general commitment to social value.
 In addition Gwent Police has signed up to the Welsh Government Code of Practice on ethical supply chains.
 Further embedding of this concept could be through the development of a Social Value Policy.
 Carry forward to 2020/21 Action Plan.
+2020/21 Update:

-2020/21 Update: Ongoing - this requirement will be included in both the business planning process and benefits realisation strategy, which are being developed during 2021/22.
+Ongoing - this requirement will be included in both the business planning process and benefits realisation strategy, which are being developed during 2021/22.
+2021/22 Update: Complete - Social Value workshops held across both the Force and OPCC and Social Value is now built into the Commissioning Framework and Tender evaluation scoring.